maxwellpettit/SocketTables/README.md

 ## Protocol Format

 The SocketTableServer expects JSON formatted string messages (utf-8 encoding).
-Any language can be used to send/receive values from the server as long as the client sends can send messages with the proper format.
+Any language can be used to send/receive values from the server as long as the client can send messages with the proper format.

 ### Data is stored on the server in the following format:
 ```